abyssDS/sfmlWiki/Tutorial:-Basic-Game-Engine.md

 class Level {
   public:
-    GameObjects* mObjects; // Notice how GameObjects is a pointer now, not a full object };
+    GameObject* mObjects; // Notice how GameObjects is a pointer now, not a full object };
 ```